Second Chance Schools

 teachers have been trained in active teaching methods

-In Niger, four out of ten girls and three out out of ten boys do not go to school.
-Most of the children and teenagers evolve in poor and vulnerable communities: abuse, exploitation and violence are often part of their daily lives.
-The teenagers and yougsters, in particular girls, have to face constraints : 76% of them are married before 18.
-36% of teenagers aged from 15 to 19 years old have already given birth or are pregnant and 26,9%, only, are literate against 50, 2% of boys the same age.
+In Niger, four out of ten girls and three out of ten boys do not go to school.
+Most children and adolescents live in poor and vulnerable communities, where abuse, exploitation and violence are often part of their daily lives.
+Adolescents and young people, especially girls, face many constraints: 76% of them are married before the age of 18; 36% of adolescent girls aged 15 to 19 have already given birth or are pregnant; and only 26.9% are literate, compared to 50.2% of boys.

-The « Second chance schools » supported by Enfants du Monde, in close collaboration with the Nigerian Organisation of Innovative Educators (ONEN), are aimed to contribute to improve the education access and quality in Niger.
-They are intended to children from 9 to 13 years old who have never been to school or have dropped out of school too early, in poor districts of the capital Niamey (until 2021) as well as in Tahoua regions (until 2018) and Tillabéry.
+The ‘second chance schools’ supported by Enfants du Monde until 2022, in close collaboration with the Nigerien Organisation of Innovative Educators (ONEN), aim to contribute to improving access to and the quality of education in Niger.
+They are intended for children aged 9 to 13 who have never been to school or who left school too early, in poor neighbourhoods of the capital Niamey (until 2021) and in the regions of Tahoua (until 2018) and Tillabéry.

-- The educational content is adapted to the realities and needs of the children.
+- The educational content is tailored to the realities and needs of the children.

-- The children also take practical classes, such as sewing or agriculture.
+- The children also take practical classes, such as sewing and agriculture.

-- Students in second-chance schools do better than students in state schools.
+- Students at second-chance schools perform better than students at public schools.

-I have spent two years doing domestic housework and fetching water from the river.
-In the first school I have been to, they would only teach us in French.
-But here, when I do not understand in French, the teacher can explain in Zarma.
+I spent two years doing housework and fetching water from the river.
+At the first school I went to, we were taught only in French.
+But here, when I don’t understand French, the teacher can explain things to me in Zarma.

 In Switzerland